The Top Wedding Invitation Tips You Need to Know

 Wedding Invitation Tips

 How to Choose Wedding Invitations

 Along with listing the location and time of day, the invitation—and, more specifically, its style—hints to the formality of your wedding.
 You should have an idea of the type of event you're throwing—classic and elegant, casual and relaxed, or glam and modern—before you start shopping for stationery, so you can choose an invitation style that hits the same note.
 Then browse stationers' websites and others couples' wedding invitations to gather inspiration so you can give your stationer an idea of what you like.

 Think about your wedding colors too.
 You may want to incorporate your hues and a motif (if you have one) into your wedding invitations—and then carry them throughout the rest of your wedding paper (like the escort cards, menus and ceremony programs) for a cohesive look.
 While ivory, cream or white card stock paired with a black or gold font is the classic choice for formal wedding invitations, you can also brighten your invites with colorful or metallic fonts, paper stock, envelopes and liners.
 Just keep readability in mind when choosing your colors (more on that later).

-Make Sure They're Legible
+Make Sure Your Invitations Are Legible